 - Arrival and departure entrance for the center is restricted to the door at the parking circle.

-- Masks are mandatory.
-We are asking all adults to use hand sanitizer when you enter the downstairs hallway.
+- We are asking all adults to use hand sanitizer when you enter the downstairs hallway.

 - Infants should be transported in their carriers.